tonirex/sg-aks-workshop/README.md

 ## End Goal

-The end goal is to take you from having a kubernetes setup that is unsecure by default, to an Enterprise ready configuration that is secure by default.
+The end goal is to take you from having a AKS setup that is unsecure by default, to an Enterprise ready configuration that is secure by default.
 To help understand what that means please see the following illustrations showing a before and after setup.

 ### Before Picture